thermoio/docs/client-portal/domans-and-dns/creating-dns-zones.md

 title: Creating DNS Zones
 image: https://www.thermo.io/wp-content/themes/thermo/static/images/perks-1.svg
 ---
-# Creating DNS zones in the Client Portal
+# Creating DNS Zones in the Client Portal
 ## But first...
 You will need your [Client Portal](https://www.thermo.io/login/) username and password.
 If you cannot locate this information, click **Forget Password?** on the Client Portal loging page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).
 ## Method